bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/index.rst

 Secure Setup
 ============

-We strongly recommend to consider the following points for a productive Axon Ivy Engine deployment.
+We strongly recommend to consider the following points for a productive |ivy-engine|
+deployment.
 These points are also important if no reverse proxy is used, but with a reverse proxy exactly the following points can be implemented very easily.